 Skip Hybrids: Save money by opting for the prefold diaper system.

-‘Cause given the math and how the hybrid two-step system works, I think it makes far more financial sense to buy a few inexpensive PUL diaper covers, a pack of washable prefold cotton cloth diapers or microfiber inserts, and save nearly 50% over a hybrid system.
+‘Cause given the math and how the hybrid two-step system works, I think it makes far more financial sense to buy a few inexpensive PUL diaper covers, a pack of washable prefold cotton cloth diapers and save nearly 50% over a hybrid system.

 So where am I going with this?

 You can build a new cloth diaper stash on any budget, starting at a frugal $120 for prefolds and hitting over $700 for those crazy AIOs.
 There’s a lot of budget wiggle room with pocket diapers and fitted diapers too, so take the monetary middle ground if these systems are more your style.
 A few tips for choosing a cloth diapering system:

 1. Don’t commit to one diaper system right away.

 In a perfect world, I would have stuck with the inexpensive prefold and cover system to cut my cloth costs.
 But my kid had other ideas.
 Your kid may have ideas too.
 Try a few systems by buying (or borrowing) a few diapers first, then decide.